-I recently saw a post from the Did You Know blog over on Tumblr about how diabetic urine can actually be made in to whisky.
-Being a natural cynic, I wasn’t 100% certain and decided to investigate… and yes, it’s pretty much as grim as it sounds.
+We recently saw a post from the Did You Know blog about how urine from people with diabetes can actually be made in to whisky.
+Being a natural cynic, we weren’t 100% certain and decided to investigate… and yes, it’s pretty much as appetising as it sounds.

 James Gilpin graduated from Design Interactions in London a couple of years ago.
 He has Type 1 Diabetes, and being a somewhat deranged genius, he decided to draw on his own experience in the most bizarre of ways.